Nevvman18/rs41-nfw/fw/COMPILE.md

 ## Additional libraries
+RS41-NFW does not require additional installation of libraries via Library Manager anymore!
+All files are included already.

+---

+For pre-v58 releases:
 Besides the compiler configuration, you also have to add necessary libraries to your environment. <br>
 Currently needed libraries for this project (only one):
 * TinyGPS++